xorgxx/NeoxNotifyBundle/README.md

 |               └─── include      <--- this to store the base template
 |               └─── template     <--- to store Template
 ```
-Configuration except that you have install stimulus/turbo-ux and setup correctly !!
-Base css on Bootstrap 5 so if you have install on your project all css and js from Bs5 going to be applique.

 ## How to use ?
 ```php